 On coming to power, May 2010, unleashing unfettered Right-wing ideology on a traumatised nation reeling from the threat caused (engineered?) by the bankers, and seen as being ‘ripe for the picking’; much the same can justifiably be said of how, in the 21st century, the few still see the many.

-Expendable to the cause of Right-wing ideology and maintaining the status quo of a bygone age.
+As expendable to the cause of Right-wing ideology and the maintaining the status quo of a bygone age.

 Sadly, that the divisive chasm between the few and the many still exists to this day is largely down to society not challenging its subservience to big business.